ronnakornRat/EC601_Project3/README.md

 for example, the https://meet.jit.si/NervousWeedsConfineIndeed would be less likely to be targeted than https://meet.jit.si/mymeeting

 Jitsi has stressed this issue of having a secure name by placing the auto-generated name in the main page that people can use to "securely" pick a name.
 The auto-generated names, as mentioned above, are strings of "normal" words appended together.
 The idea is that, according to jitsi, it is "easy to remember and read out loud on a phone call."

+There's also an option (inside the meeting room page) to add a password to the current meeting.
+The password will be reset when the room has ended (last person leave the room) and need to be reconfigured again when a new meeting is created (even if they have the exact same name.)

+####

 ### other interesting aspect
 According to Jitsi, "Jitsi models its meetings after in-person gatherings."
 As the result, no one in the "meeting" will have the exclusive power (to mute,kick,etc.) over the others.
 Instead, from the jitsi's model, everyone is the moderator.
 Thus, anyone can mute/kick anybody else.
 This might sound inconvenient at first, however, according to Jitsi, this also allows anyone in the meeting to solve technical issues like, someone forgot to mute/unmute themselves, a microphone was having noises, people didn't leave the meeting, etc.